coleanthony1990/soupwarts/README.md

 ## Project Context

 We are currently studying Front End Developement at the Turing School of Software and Design.
 This app is the product of our Mod 3 group project, assigned and completed approximately four months into our coding careers.
-The purpose of this project was to be a "stretch tech": implementing a technology (TypeScript) in the app that was self-taught over the duration of the project.
+The purpose of this project was to be a "stretch tech": implementing a technology (TypeScript) in the app that was self-taught in the course of the project.

 Requirements for this project included: